The trees swayed gently in the breeze, casting long shadows in the afternoon sun.

 Each time you leave your air-filtered apartment, a scratchy throat, runny nose and itchy eyes are almost bound to ensue.

-I’d bought a motorbike and each weekend we tried to escape the city for nature, exploring the timeless Chinese villages that pepper the countryside, but it wasn’t enough.
+And although I’d purchased a motorbike to explore the timeless Chinese villages that pepper the countryside, it wasn’t enough.

-Living in a concrete jungle, while excellent for socialising, was becoming claustrophobic.
+Living in a concrete jungle, while excellent for socializing, was becoming claustrophobic.

 I had to escape.